 Consistent with the pre-project development feasibility planning and alternatives analyses completed for the four (4) core BRT corridors in the original Wake County Transit Plan, the MIS for these rapid bus/BRT extensions will generally involve an analysis of the travel markets to be served, identification of environmental constraints in each corridor, development of alignment and station area alternatives to study further, development of market-appropriate operating plans, evaluation of alternatives against a set of performance and other relevant criteria, development of capital and operating cost estimates, selection of recommended preferred alternatives, a risk assessment, assessment of federalizing the extensions, and identification of project sponsors.
 Three (3) touchpoints of community outreach are planned for each corridor throughout the study.
-The first community outreach touchpoint occurred throughout the month of October and was focused on educating the public and stakeholders on rapid bus and BRT concepts and the study's purpose and goals while soliciting feedback on priorities for the investments to inform alternatives development and the development of an evaluation framework.
-This first phase of engagement ended on November 1st.
-The study is now in the alternatives development and screening phase, which is leading up to a second touchpoint of community outreach in the March/April timeframe.
+The first community outreach touchpoint occurred throughout October of 2021 and was focused on educating the public and stakeholders on rapid bus and BRT concepts and the study's purpose and goals while soliciting feedback on priorities for the investments to inform alternatives development and the development of an evaluation framework.
+The study is now in the alternatives development and screening phase, which is leading up to a second touchpoint of community outreach in April.
 The public will be asked to weigh in on their support for various alternatives in each corridor.
 Information will be available online: https://wakebrtextensionsstudy.com/.
-(Staff Contact: Shelby Powell)
+Contact: Shelby Powell)